Feature

 MCP

-Tana provides a Model Context Protocol (MCP) server so external AI agents can read and write your workspace.
+Tana provides a Model Context Protocol (MCP) server so external AI tools can read and write your content in Tana.

 TL;DR